 KFC Ventures will pump in $1 million in the startup and become its largest investor so far, Drive lah’s co-founder Gaurav Singhal told DealStreetAsia.

-The round also saw the participation of returning investor HH Investments VC, as well as Accelerating Asia, co-founder and former CEO of Zipcar Robin Chase and other angel investors.
+The round also saw the participation of returning investor HH Investments VC; Accelerating Asia; Robin Chase, the co-founder and former CEO of Zipcar; and other angel investors.

 The corpus raised will go towards accelerating geographical expansion and product expansion, said Singhal.